DataDog/integrations-core/nvidia_triton/README.md

 ### Service Checks

-The Nvidia Triton integration includes tow service checks.
+The Nvidia Triton integration includes two service checks.

 See [service_checks.json][8] for a list of service checks provided by this integration.